Curriculum

 Didactic training

-You participate in regular didactic programs as an integral part of this fellowship.
+The endocrine surgery fellow participates in regular didactic programs as an integral part of their training.
 Such opportunities include:

 Research training

 Clinical research is included and expected during the training program.
-You have opportunities to design and implement clinical protocols, and supervision and mentoring is available from surgeons and the other related disciplines.
+The fellow will have opportunities to design research projects, implement clinical protocols, and engage in quality improvement activities.
+Supervision and mentoring for research is available from surgeons and other related disciplines.

 Teaching opportunities

-Opportunities are available for you to teach rotating residents and medical students.
+Opportunities are available for the fellow to teach rotating residents and medical students.
 Most fellows will receive an instructor-level academic appointment at Mayo Clinic College of Medicine and Science.

 Evaluation